choderalab/wetlab-protocols/protein_expression/A-Transformation-Manual.md

 NOTES:

--	If colonies do not appear: check that you used the right antibodies, check temperatures of incubators, or try adding more DNA.
+-	If colonies do not appear: check that you used the right antiboitics, check temperatures of incubators, or try adding more DNA.